 Amongst these wonders of God’s creation sits the little church of St Olaf’s – the parish church of Wasdale Head.
 The site has been the base of the Christian Community here for over 1000 years – though much of the present building only dates from circa 1550.
 St Olaf’s can quite accurately be described as a little stable, with pews, ancient beams and a flagstone floor – a perfect place to worship God.
 There’s an image of the interior below.

 Services take place on the 2nd and 4th Sundays of each month at 11am, throughout the year, also on Easter Day and Christmas Day at the same time.
+In May our services are on Sunday 9th May at 11am – Morning Praise, and on Sunday 23rd May at 11am – Communion.
+Our services last for approximately 45 minutes.

 The church is open daily from approximately 9am till 5pm.